Neontoshi/Code-intelligence/docs/CONTRIBUTING.md

 1. What you're trying to do
 2. What you've tried
 3. Error messages (if any)
-4. Environment (OS, Rust version, etc.)
+4. Your environment (OS, Rust version, etc.)

 ---